yyx990803/build-your-own-mint/README.md

 - First, create a Google Sheets spreadsheet, and save its ID in `.env` as `SHEETS_SHEET_ID`.

 - Then, go to [Google Sheets API Quickstart](https://developers.google.com/sheets/api/quickstart/nodejs), and click the "Enable the Google Sheets API" button.
 Follow instructions and download the credentials JSON file.
-Fill in the following fields in `.env`:
+Take a look at the file and fill in the following fields in `.env`:

   - `SHEETS_CLIENT_ID`
   - `SHEETS_CLIENT_SECRET`